the-pawel-wojcik/xsimplot/readme.md

 rescale_intensities = -5.0 # defaults to 1.0, i.e., intensities remain unchanged
 y_offset = 1.0 # defaults to 0.0, beginning of the reference peaks
 match_origin = 2.71  # in the same units as `energy_units`
+line_kwargs.color = 'tab:orange'  # Specify any kwargs for the plot function
 ```

 #### Add reference peaks directly to the spectrum